No Escape — and Then Everything New — Modern Paraphrase | fresh.bible

-This is the final chapter of book — and it opens with the most terrifying vision yet. was a shepherd from a small town, a nobody God pulled off the hillside to confront a nation that had grown comfortable in its .
+This is the final chapter of book — and it opens with the vision eight chapters of warnings were building toward.
+Amos was a from a small town, a nobody God pulled off the hillside to confront a nation that had grown comfortable in its .
 For eight chapters, he's delivered warning after warning.
 Now the verdict lands.

 But here's what makes this chapter extraordinary: it doesn't end where it starts.
 The first ten verses are unflinching .
-The last five are among the most breathtaking promises in all of .
+The last five pivot to promises so vivid they feel like a different book entirely.
 The shift is so dramatic it almost gives you whiplash.
 And that's exactly the point.

 "Strike the tops of the pillars until the foundations shake.
 Bring the whole structure crashing down on everyone inside.
 Whoever survives — I will hunt down with the sword.
 Not one of them will get away.
 Not one of them will escape.